 The Cathedral will be used for an exercise course by Lincolnshire Fire and Rescue to help the crews practice to deal with situations and handle equipment.

-Entitled ‘Exercise Lightening’, the Cathedral will host 5 fire trucks, 35 fire fighters and volunteers and Cathedral staff taking part with the exercise to portray a lightening strike and a fire break out at the building.
+Entitled ‘Exercise Lightening’, the Cathedral will host 5 fire trucks, 35 fire fighters and volunteers and Cathedral staff taking part with the exercise to portray a lightning strike and a fire break out at the building.
 Richard Pullen, Crew manager at Lincolnshire Fire and Rescue, said the choice to hold the exercise at the Cathedral was a good way to grow a relationship to hold further exercises there in the future.

 Richard Pullen, who will brief the crew shortly before the exercise takes place, said “The cathedral staff have fantastic procedures in place so the likelihood of a fire at the cathedral is very small”.
 When asked what difficulties the fire fighters will face, Richard said that the size of the Cathedral would be an issue due to the amount of equipment they have to carry.